3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/css-animations-and-transitions.md

 ![](http://i.imgur.com/ylb6WX9.gif)

-1. Add the keyframe example and example1 to your main.css
+1. Add the keyframe definition for example and example1 to your main.css

 2. Try adding the following properties